 - Material: ABS polymer

-The Garcia Model 812 Backpackers’ Cache is different from the previously mentioned bear canisters because it is not a perfect cylinder – it has a bulge in the middle making its use as a horizontally placed seat limited.
+The Garcia Model 812 Backpackers’ Cache differs from the previously mentioned bear canisters because it is not a perfect cylinder – it has a bulge in the middle, limiting its use as a horizontally placed seat.
 However, it works well as a seat when placed vertically.
-The opening is slightly smaller than the other models listed here, and since it’s not transparent you can’t see what you’re digging for.
+The opening is slightly smaller than the other models listed here, and since it’s not transparent, you can’t see what you’re digging for.
 You will also need a coin, screwdriver, or incredibly tough nails to open this bear canister.
 Honestly, this is my least favorite of the bunch.

 Bearikade Expedition